James M. Maskell Writer

 Fiction

-This story will be published in the first issue of 13 Tracks Magazine which is scheduled to be released in The Netherlands in January of 2025.
-It is inspired by the song "In and Out of Sight" by The Horrors.
+This story was published in the first issue of 13 Tracks Magazine which was released in The Netherlands in May of 2025.
+(Print only for now) It is inspired by the song "In and Out of Sight" by The Horrors.

 "Henry" is my tribute to James Joyce.
 It was published in the December 2024 edition of The Dead Mule School of Southern Literature.